angelycolmenares/angelycolmenares/README.md

 ## Professional Statement

-With over seven years of experience in regulatory compliance, sensitive data management, and client protection across the healthcare and legal sectors, I bring a unique combination of legal expertise, bilingual communication, and a deep commitment to protecting people through ethical data practices.
+With over twelve years and privacy requirements across healthcare, insurance, and humanitarian environments, including experience with HIPAA, CMS-related requirements, sensitive data handling, and legally analysis, I bring a unique combination of legal expertise, bilingual communication, and a deep commitment to protecting people through ethical data practices.
 I am drawn to cybersecurity — specifically governance, risk, and compliance — because it allows me to apply my background in HIPAA, international data protection standards, and legal analysis to help organizations build resilient security programs.
 I am committed to supporting organizations in identifying vulnerabilities, maintaining regulatory adherence, and fostering a culture of security that protects both the institution and the individuals it serves.

 ## My Strengths

 **1. Regulatory Compliance & Risk Management**
-7+ years applying HIPAA, CMS, and international data protection standards (UNHCR, Caritas).
+12+ years applying regulatory and privacy requirements across healthcare, insurance, and humanitarian environments, including experience with HIPAA, CMS-related requirements, sensitive data handling, and legal analysis.
 Identifying risks and ensuring compliance across healthcare, insurance, and humanitarian sectors.

 **2. Bilingual Communication (English/Spanish)**
 Ability to explain complex security and compliance concepts to both technical and non-technical audiences in two languages — valuable in international teams and organizations serving diverse populations.